DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 * \<entitlementkey\> is the entitlement key from the previous step.
 Make sure you enclose the key in double-quotes.
 * \<email\> is the email address associated with your IBMid.

+> [!NOTE]
-> Note:  The cp.icr.io value for the docker-server parameter is the only registry domain name that contains the images.
+> The cp.icr.io value for the docker-server parameter is the only registry domain name that contains the images.
 You must set the docker-username to `cp` to use an entitlement key as docker-password.

 Make a note of the secret name so that you can set it for the image.pullSecrets parameter when you run a helm install of your containers.
 The image.repository parameter will later be set to cp.icr.io/cp/cp4a/odm.